moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 ⚠️ See the section below on [SQLFluff linting changes](#sqlfluff-linting-changes) ⚠️

 Please keep us up to date with your progress in the [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) channel.
-When all users are happy that `prod` models are deploying as expected using the upgrades we will merge the branch `DMT-236/dbt-athena-upgrade-main` into `main`.
+When all users are happy that `prod` models are deploying as expected using the upgrades we will merge the branch `dbt-athena-update` into `main`.

 ## Test `dev` models

 Once you have completed testing of your `prod` models you may wish to continue testing with your `dev` models.
-To do this you will need to create another branch off `DMT-236/dbt-athena-upgrade-main` ([see instructions above](#test-prod-models)) and then merge into this from your feature branch.
+To do this you will need to create another branch off `dbt-athena-update` ([see instructions above](#test-prod-models)) and then merge into this from your feature branch.
 For example, I have some `dev` models on a branch called `my-feature-branch` so:

 ```
-git checkout -b new-test-branch DMT-236/dbt-athena-upgrade-main
+git checkout -b new-test-branch dbt-athena-update
 git fetch origin my-feature-branch
 git pull origin my-feature-branch
 git merge origin/my-feature-branch
 ```

-This creates a new branch `new-test-branch` off `DMT-236/dbt-athena-upgrade-main` branch and then collects the changes from `my-feature-branch` and merges these in to `new-test-branch`.
+This creates a new branch `new-test-branch` off `dbt-athena-update` branch and then collects the changes from `my-feature-branch` and merges these in to `new-test-branch`.
 After the first command check you are on the `new-test-branch` before proceeding.

 ⚠️ __WARNING__ ⚠️